Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - The 48.8 points per game these two squads have allowed to opponents this season are 6.3 more than the 42.5 over/under in this contest.

-- The average total in Panthers games this season is 44.4, 1.9 points more than Sunday's total of 42.5.
+- Panthers games this season feature an average total of 44.4 points, a number 1.9 points higher than Sunday's over/under.

-- The 42.5-point over/under for this game is 5.5 points below the 48.0 points per game average total in Falcons games this season.
+- In 2020, games involving the Falcons have averaged a total of 48.0 points, 5.5 more than the set total in this contest.

 Panthers stats and trends

-- The Panthers have been favored by 3 points or more four times this season and have covered the spread in two of them.
+- Carolina has played 12 games, with five wins against the spread.

+- This season, the Panthers have just two ATS wins in five games as a favorite of 2.5 points or more.

-- Carolina's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Carolina's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Carolina is 1-2 against the spread and 1-2 overall this season when the team notches more than 27.7 points.
+- Carolina is 1-2 against the spread and 1-2 overall in games when it records more than 27.7 points.

-- When Carolina picks up over 367.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Carolina churns out over 367.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Panthers have turned the ball over eight more times (20 total) than the Falcons have forced a turnover (12) this season.
+- This year, the Panthers have turned the ball over 20 times, eight more than the Falcons' takeaways (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Falcons.